 Explanation: This problem occurs because of an error made when the spacing time-out value was changed in RSX-11M Version 4.2.
 If the logical end-of-volume (LEOV) is not reached before the spacing time-out value expires, the space files (IO.SPF) or space blocks (IO.SPB) QIO functions terminate abnormally and MSDRV returns the "Device not ready" (IE.DNR) error code.

-Please refer to Chapter 3 of this manual for more information about the MSDRV spacing time-out value.
+Refer to Section 3.2.6 for more information about the MSDRV spacing time-out value.